 base64url( Header ). base64url( Payload ). base64url( Signature )

-The signature is created by cryptographically signing the base64url-encoded header and payload using a key (either symmetric or asymmetric).
+The signature is created by cryptographically signing the base64url-encoded header and payload using a secret signing key (either symmetric or asymmetric).
 Signatures provides integrity/tamper resistance.

 JWE - JSON Web Encryption, a string in five parts separated with dots.